top of page

 Since 3/1/21 parents of 5-11 year olds can register their child for the COVID 19 Vaccine.
 (See below for aged 12-15 years).
 Getting a Covid 19 Vaccine should protect your child from getting seriously ill with Covid 19.

-These vaccinations will take place in vaccination centres by appointment only and will not be done in GP surgeries, pharmacies or walk in clinics.
+These vaccinations take place in vaccination centres by appointment only and will not be done in GP surgeries, pharmacies or walk in clinics.

 Your child will be offered a Pfizer Covid 19 vaccine with a smaller dose than adults get.
 For more information and for help deciding what is right for you and your child, see below.